 About the Issue: This Issue of Socrates contains selected scholarly articles from various scholarly disciplines.
 The entire issue has been divided into five sections.

 The first Section of the edition of Socrates Language and Literature contains scholarly Research Papers from English language and Literature, Hindi literature and Persian literature.
 The first research paper of this section and the edition deals with Feminism and endeavours to investigate the origin and development of this movement; and also pays tribute to the inextinguishable and daredevil spirit of innumerable women who tirelessly contributed in making the “new woman” a reality.
 The Second paper which belongs to the scholarly discipline of Hindi Literature is a comparative analysis of two spiritual ideologies that prevails in India and different parts of the world.
 This sort of comparative study is rarely found in and which makes it an asset for the research literature.

-The second section of this issue, Swedish History, contains a paper that presents Sweden’s most dignified and faithful Queen Dowager: Catherine Stenbock.
+The second section of this issue of Socrates, Swedish History, contains a paper that presents Sweden’s most dignified and faithful Queen Dowager: Catherine Stenbock.

 The fifth section of this issue represents the scholarly disciplines of Education.
 It contains a research paper which is based on an action research project to find out ways to improve student’s participation in the class.